markroper/edpanel/warehouse/README.md

 To build the warehouse WAR and deploy it to a running Jetty (Tomcat coming soon) instance, run:

 <code>
-./grade clean build assemble appRun
+./grade clean build appRun
 </code>

 To build the warehouse WAR and deploy it to a DEBUGGABLE jetty instance, run:

 <code>
-./grade clean build assemble appRun
+./grade clean build appRun
 </code>

 Note: The process will be in suspended mode until a debugger is attached on port 5005.